Electric car

 Prev

 Mild-hybrid Mild Hybrid cars only use their electric motors to support the engine during acceleration and cruising – the electric motor cannot power the car on its own.
-In a full or self-charging Toyota Hybrid, you can enjoy pure electric power for up to 50% of your city journeys and when cruising at speeds up to 50 km/h.
+In a full or self-charging Hybrid, you can enjoy pure electric power for up to 50% of your city journeys and when cruising at speeds up to 50 km/h.
 At higher speeds or when overtaking on the highway, the petrol engine and electric motors work together to give you a strong boost of power.

 Plug-in hybrid Hybrid cars are cars with a battery pack that can be plugged in to charge it up.
 Like conventional hybrid models, Plug-in Hybrid Electric Vehicles (PHEVs) have both a petrol or diesel combustion engine and an electric motor.
 However, the battery pack that powers a PHEV’s motor is larger than that in a standard hybrid, giving it the advantage that it can run for longer on pure electric power alone.